yashsahugtx/PY-BUCKET/README.md

 ### What Did I Learn?
   * Develop a RESTful web application using the Python framework Flask
   * Implementing Flask-login and Flask-jwt-extended for security.
-  * Implementing UPLOAD, DOWLOAD and DELETE in a S3 bucket.
+  * Implementing UPLOAD, DOWNLOAD and DELETE in a S3 bucket.
   * Throttling for API call rate
   * Responsive UI